History of Sarasota, Florida: 1950s–1960s

 Tamiami Trail was rerouted during this time period as well, in an attempt to make traffic flow more efficiently.
 This resulted in the creation of the Bayfront Drive area between what now is Bayfront Drive and Gulfstream Avenue that was created with fill gathered from dredging Sarasota Bay.
 Those who owned property on Gulfstream Avenue objected to the changes, but the project ultimately prevailed.

 In 1951, Cecil B. DeMille shot his film The Greatest Show on Earth in Sarasota.
 The filming brought in money for local businesses and citizens as well as helped bring more notability to the city.

 Bayfront areas in the city would witness changes to them during the 1960s.
 Hoover Arcade at the end of Main Street which housed the Sarasota City Hall would be demolished in 1967 as it was looking for a more modern city hall.
-Hoover Arcade was built in 1913 and was located alongside Sarasota Bay but had become landlocked after the rerouting of Tamiami Trail and its subsequent filling project.
+The Hover Arcade was built in 1913 and was located alongside Sarasota Bay but had become landlocked after the rerouting of Tamiami Trail and its subsequent filling project.